 Connect the water monitor digital inputs.

 You can monitor up to two drinking water meters, total drinking water, total water, cool pad, fogger, and cool pad flush consumption.

-As an option, the user can monitor the water per bird.
+In Version 7.23, the user can monitor the water per bird.